Neofinalism

 Author Information

-Raymond Ruyer (19021987) was a professor of philosophy at the Universit de Nancy.
+Raymond Ruyer (19021987) was a professor of philosophy at the Universite de Nancy.
 He was the author of over twenty books in French, including Elements of Psychobiology, The Genesis of Living Forms, and Cybernetics and the Origin of Information.
-Alyosha Edlebi is the translator of Theory of Identitiesby Franois Laruelle and Science Fiction and Extro-Science Fictionby Quentin Meillassoux Mark B. N. Hansen is professor of literature at Duke University.
+Alyosha Edlebi is the translator of Theory of Identitiesby Francois Laruelle and Science Fiction and Extro-Science Fictionby Quentin Meillassoux Mark B. N. Hansen is professor of literature at Duke University.

 Tab Content 6